Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition: Main Results

-When applying Theorem \ref{thm:SmallBallRIP} to subgaussian measurements with small ball property, the bound in \eqref{eq:SubgaussRemark} is thus improved by a factor $R$ (recall from Remark \ref{rem:dim} that $\Z \in \frac{1}{\sqrt{R}} K_{s_1,s_2}^R$ for all unit Frobenius-norm $\Z$ that have orthogonal component matrices $U$ and $V$ with $s_1$- resp.\ $s_2$-sparse columns).
-This differs from the optimal complexity \cite{lee2013near} only by a factor $R$. \end{remark} By Theorem \ref{thm:SmallBallRIP} we can, for instance, consider operators $\A$ of form \eqref{A} whose component matrices $\AA_i$ are i.i.d.\ copies of an isotropic random matrix $\AA$ (i.e., $\mathbb{E} [\inner{\AA,\Z}{}^2] = \norm{\Z}{F}^2$ for all $\Z \in \R^{n_1 \times n_2}$) fulfilling the $L_1$-$L_2$-equivalence
+Theorem \ref{thm:SmallBallRIP} does not require strong concentration properties as fulfilled by subgaussian random matrices.
+It doesn't even require the existence of higher-order moments.
+We can, for instance, consider operators $\A$ of form \eqref{A} whose component matrices $\AA_i$ are i.i.d.\ copies of an isotropic random matrix $\AA$ that only satisfies the $L_1$-$L_2$-equivalence

 where $c > 1$ is an absolute constant.
 The condition in \eqref{eq:L1L2} is fulfilled by various heavy-tailed distributions.
-By isotropy and the Paley-Zygmund inequality, one obtains from \eqref{eq:L1L2} for all $\theta \in \round{ 0,\frac{1}{c^2} }$ the small ball estimate
+By isotropy and the Paley-Zygmund inequality \cite[Lemma 4.1]{mendelson2014learning}, one obtains from \eqref{eq:L1L2} the small ball estimate